History of the Assyrians: Early Assyrian period (2600–2025 BC)

 Agricultural villages in the region that would later become Assyria are known to have existed by the time of the Hassuna culture, c.
 6300–5800 BC.
 Though the sites of some nearby cities that would later be incorporated into the Assyrian heartland, such as Nineveh, are known to have been inhabited since the Neolithic, the earliest archaeological evidence from Assur dates to the Early Dynastic Period, c.
 2600 BC, a time in which the surrounding region was already relatively urbanized.
 It is possible that the city was founded earlier; much of the early historical remains of Assur may have been destroyed during the extensive construction projects of later Assyrian kings, who worked to create level foundations for the buildings they erected in the city.
 There is no evidence that early Assur was an independent settlement, and it might not have been called Assur at all initially, but rather Baltil or Baltila, used in later times to refer to the city's oldest portion.
 The name "Assur" is first attested for the site in documents of the Akkadian period in the 24th century BC.

 Early Assur was probably a local religious and tribal center and must have been a town of some size since it had monumental temples.
 It was located in a highly strategic location, on a hill overlooking the Tigris river, protected by a river on one side and a canal on another.
-Surviving archaeological and literary evidence suggests that Assur in its earliest history was inhabited by Hurrians and was the site of a fertility cult devoted to the goddess Ishtar.
+Surviving archaeological and literary evidence has been suggested by some historians that Assur in its earliest history may have been inhabited by Hurrians as well as Semitic ancestors of the Assyrians, although others reject this hypothesis.
+Assur was the site of a fertility cult devoted to the Assyrian-Akkadian goddess Ishtar.
 The earliest known archaeological finds at the site are Early Dynastic-age temples dedicated to Ishtar.
-These temples and the artifacts within them also show considerable similarities to temples and artifacts from Sumer in southern Mesopotamia, which might suggest that there was also a group of Sumerians living in the city or that it at some point was conquered by an unknown Sumerian ruler.
-The Semitic-speaking ancestors of the later Assyrians settled the city and the surrounding region at some point prior to the 23rd century BC, either assimilating or displacing the previous population.
+These temples and the artifacts within them also show considerable similarities to temples and artifacts from Sumer in southern Mesopotamia, which might suggest that there was also a group of Sumerians living in the city, that it at some point was conquered by an unknown Sumerian ruler or simply be an example of the melding of Sumerian and Akkadian speaking culture in Mesopotamia.
+The East Semitic-speaking ancestors of the later Assyrians settled in Mesopotamia at some point during the 35th and 31st century BC, either assimilating or displacing the previous population.
+The earliest Assyrian king named Tudia appears to have lived in the mid 25th century BC.